Work Efficiency Guide

 The Three Pillars of Remote Productivity

-Productivity is not about doing more; it's about doing the right things with the least amount of friction.
+Productivity is not about doing more; it is about doing the right things with the least amount of friction.
 We divide the modern toolkit into three pillars:

 1. Async Communication (Ending the Meeting Madness)